Shack-Hartmann wavefront sensor sensitivity loss factor estimation in partial correction regime: Introduction

 \section{Introduction}

-In this article we focus on the sensitivity gain of the WFS, that is the ratio between the calibrated sensitivity and the one obtained during operation.
-For many applications we need the actual WFS sensitivity to get the correct measurement (very important in open-loop), to proper optimize the temporal controller, and to proper compensate for NCPA.
-A change of WFS sensitivity it is caused by a variation of spot size (strong effect in a quadcell SH) or a change of dark current and/or sky background.
-In some cases these effects can be measured and so the sensitivity loss factor can be estimated \cite{Fugate:94} \cite{doi:10.1117/12.217763} \cite{doi:10.1117/12.321745}, otherwise a specific algorithm should be used to estimate this \cite{Veran:00} \cite{EspositoNCPA2016}.
-In this paper we present an approach to the estimation of this coefficient based on the closed loop Transfer Function (TF) and loop data Power Spectral Densities (PSD).
+In this article we focus on the sensitivity gain of the Wavefront Sensor (WFS), that is the ratio between the calibrated sensitivity and the one obtained during operation.
+For many applications we need the actual WFS sensitivity to get the correct measurement (very important in open-loop), to proper optimize the temporal controller, and to proper compensate for Non Common Path Aberrations (NCPA).
+A change on the WFS sensitivity can be caused by a variation of the spot size\cite{2008MNRAS.387..173T} (strong effect in a quadcell SH) or a change of dark current and/or sky background.
+In some cases these effects can be measured and so the sensitivity loss factor can be estimated \cite{Fugate:94, doi:10.1117/12.217763, doi:10.1117/12.321745}, otherwise a specific algorithm should be used to estimate this \cite{Veran:00, EspositoNCPA2016}.

+In this paper we present an approach to the estimation of this coefficient based on the closed loop Transfer Function (TF) and on the loop data Power Spectral Densities (PSD).